smooth-glitch/chatbot-django/README.md

      ```

 4. **Save the Model**:
-   - After training the model, save it in a file (`chatbot_model.h5`) so it can be loaded for future use:
+   - Save the trained model to a file (`chatbot_model.h5`):
      ```python
      model.save('chatbot_model.h5')
      ```

 5. **Loading the Model**:
-   - When the server runs, load the trained model and use it to process user input and generate responses.
+   - Load the trained model when the server runs to process user input and generate responses.

 ---

-## Roadmap
+## Roadmap 🗺️

 - [x] Basic Chatbot Functionality
 - [x] Chat Interface